-At Ultima Hearing Centre, we have an audiologist who can assess your hearing levels to see if you have hearing loss along with the tinnitus.
-The hearing health professional can then discuss ways of managing your tinnitus.
+At Ultima Hearing Centre, we can assess your hearing levels to see if you have hearing loss along with the tinnitus.
+We can then discuss ways of managing your tinnitus.
 We offer hearing aids with built-in tinnitus programs that can play noises to mask the tinnitus.
 If you do not have hearing loss or are not interested in hearing aids, we also have sound generators that can be put on your table or bedside to create background sounds to mask your tinnitus.

 Lastly, we offer a sound therapy called Sound Options.
 It is an exciting new product that is FDA-approved and has undergone clinical trials at McMaster University to show that it is effective for 90% of individuals.